-Palestinian journalist Rayan was killed in an Israeli bombardment on a market in the Shijaiyah neighborhood of Gaza, according to his employer and news reports.
-At least 16 other people were killed and 160 wounded in the strike, according to news reports.
+Palestinian photographer Rami Rayan was killed in an Israeli bombardment on a market in the Shijaiyah neighborhood of Gaza on July 30, 2014, according to his employer and news reports.
+At least 16 other people were killed and 160 wounded in the strike.

 Rayan, a photographer for the local news agency the Palestine Network for Press and Media, was at the market to cover Palestinian citizens shopping for basic necessities during a four-hour truce called by the Israeli military, Nasr Abu Foul, the network’s manager, told CPJ.

-Mohammed Nour al-Din al-Deiri, a Palestinian media worker for the Palestine Network for Press and Media, was killed in the attack that day, according to reports and his father, who spoke to CPJ.
-Sameh al-Aryan, a cameraman for the Hamas-run Al-Aqsa TV channel, was also killed in the attack, Samir Abu Mohsen, the station’s programs director, told CPJ.
+Mohammed Nour al-Din al-Deiri, a Palestinian media worker for the Palestine Network for Press and Media, and Sameh al-Aryan, a cameraman for the Hamas-run Al-Aqsa TV channel, also died as a result of the attack that day.
 At least two other journalists were injured in the strikes.
 Abu Foul told CPJ that the network’s editor, Mahmoud al-Qasas, had been badly injured in the strike and was hospitalized with head injuries.
 The local Al-Manara media agency said its cameraman, Hamid al-Shobaky, was also injured and hospitalized in a Facebook post that appears to have been deleted.

 A graphic video posted by Al-Manara on its Facebook page and reviewed by CPJ at the time shows repeated explosions rocking Shijaiyah, as the injured cry out for help amid ringing sirens; the post appears to have been deleted.
 At the beginning of the video, Rayan is seen filming as ambulances arrive.
 By the end, he lies dead on the street among other victims.
 According to CNN, the video came from al-Shobaky’s camera.
 After he was injured, his assistant picked up the camera and continued to film.